-- a. the number of times the same Complainant has filed the same or similar complaint; - b. the inability of the Complainant to substantiate his/her allegations; - c. evidence that the Complaint has been filed for the purpose of harassment or personal bias; and - d. other factors as determined by the Associate Dean or the Dean.
+- i. the number of times the same Complainant has filed the same or similar complaint; - ii. the inability of the Complainant to substantiate his or her allegations; - iii. evidence that the Complaint has been filed for the purpose of harassment or personal bias; and - iv. other factors as determined by the Associate Dean or the Dean.